bsolomon1124/misc/azure/azure_notes.md

 ## Create an Azure account ([home](#))

-### Accounts and subscriptions
+### Identities, accounts and subscriptions

-**Azure account**: an identity in either Azure Active Directory (Azure AD), or a directory that is trusted by Azure AD, such as a work or school organization.
+**Identity**: any _thing_ that can be authenticated---a user, app, or service.

+**Azure account**: an identity that has data associated with it.

-Every Azure account is associated with one or more subscriptions.
+Every Azure account is associated with one or more Azure subscriptions.

 **Azure subscription**: a logical container used to provision resources in Azure.

+The subscription is used to pay for Azure cloud services.
+You can have multiple subscriptions under one account, and they're linked to a credit card.

 Subscription types: